mackid1993/docker-roonserver/README.md

 ## For Unraid Users
 This is a drop-in replacement for the [current](https://forums.unraid.net/topic/129853-support-xthursdayx-roonserver/) template, simply point Unraid's docker manager to `mackid1993/docker-roonserver:latest`.

+## To switch to Early Access
+Create a container variable called `ROON_SERVER_URL` set it to `https://download.roonlabs.net/builds/earlyaccess/RoonServer_linuxx64.tar.bz2`.
+Then with the container stopped delete /app and restart to download the EA build.

 ## I apologize for not being a true fork.
 I needed to make a clean repo so scheduling would work.
 This is based off of [davidsinko/docker-roonserver](https://github.com/davindisko/docker-roonserver).